ETC-A/etca-spec/extensions/privileged-mode/README.md

 | User Mode   | 0     | This is the least privileged mode and is used by user space programs. |
 | System Mode | 1     | This is the most privileged mode and is used by the operating system. |

-The `PRIV` CR and all CRs prefixed by `INT_` are only writable in system mode.
+The `PRIV` CR is only writable in system mode.
 Attempting to write to it in user mode _must_ trigger a general protection fault.

+All CRs prefixed by `INT_` are only accessible in system mode.
+Attempting to access them in user mode _must_ trigger a general protection fault.

 At startup, the `PRIV` CR must be set to 1.